 In honor of the season of candy corn, I created these free printable candy corn treat boxes for you to enjoy.
 They work very well with giving repackaged candy corn, but they’re also perfect for other things!
 I paired them with M&M’s.
 Reese’s Pieces would be a perfect match too.

 You can also use them with other non-edible small favors.
 This is a great way to make your Halloween Trick or Treat allergy-friendly!

 Making these candy corn treat boxes is simple.
 You receive a colored print file for the triangle candy corn shaped box, and for the candy corn striped pillow boxes.
 You also receive template files for each.

 WHAT YOU NEED TO ASSEMBLE THE CANDY CORN TREAT BOXES:

-- The printed files (get them below).
+- The printed files (get them above ).
 Print the candy corn files on card stock.
 The templates can be on any paper.
 I recommend NOT scaling to fit your media, as scaling can differ between the printed file and the template, causing them to not align properly.

 - Craft knife